Does cannabis help the endocannabinoid system in creating new brain cells (neurogenesis)?

-What Role Does the Endocannabinoid System Play in Neurogenesis?
+What Role Does the Endocannabinoid System Play in Growing New Brain Cells?

-In animal studies, the participation of the endocannabinoid system in neurogenesis has been confirmed.
-In an animal model of brain injury, mice bred to lack cannabinoid receptor CB1 or mice with the activity of the CB1 receptor blocked, had reduced neurogenesis.
+Scientists confirmed the participation of the endocannabinoid system in neurogenesis through animal studies.
+In an animal model of brain injury, mice bred to lack cannabinoid receptor CB1 or mice with the activity of the CB1 receptor blocked, reduced neurogenesis.
 In in vitro studies on neural cells, growth and division of NPCs were inhibited when the activity of the CB1 and CB2 receptors were blocked.

-Cannabidiol (CBD) has been shown to increase neurogenesis in animals.
+Cannabidiol (CBD) appears to increase neurogenesis in animals.
 For example, one study on an animal model of chronic stress found that CBD could undo the reduced neurogenesis and the anxiety.
-Animal studies have also shown that neurogenesis only occurs after long term administration of cannabinoids, so it doesn’t have an immediate effect.
+Importantly, animal studies have shown that neurogenesis only occurs after long term administration of cannabinoids, so it doesn’t have an immediate effect.

-Further evidence for the role of the endocannabinoid system in neurogenesis was found by looking more closely at the brain.
+Looking more closely at the brain leads to further evidence for the role of the endocannabinoid system in neurogenesis.
+And, thus, the potential for cannabinoids to help.
 High levels of CB1 and CB2 receptors were found in the part of the brain that is known to be responsible for containing NPCs and promoting neuron growth and differentiation, the subventricular zone (SVZ).
-The two kinds of diacylglycerol lipases (DAGLs), enzymes that help synthesize the endocannabinoid 2-arachidonoylglycerol (2-AG), were also found in this part of the brain.
+The two kinds of diacylglycerol lipases (DAGLs), enzymes that help synthesize the endocannabinoid 2-arachidonoylglycerol (2-AG), are also in this part of the brain.
 Their presence also points to an active role of the endocannabinoid system in neurogenesis.

 The mechanism seems to involve both cannabinoid receptors, CB1 and CB2.
-A variety of protein signalling cascades have been found to result in neural regeneration in both animals and brain cells studied in vitro.
-These signaling pathways, once activated by cannabinoid molecules binding to the cannabinoid receptors, first encourage NPCs to grow and divide, a process called proliferation.
+A variety of protein signalling cascades have always resulted in neural regeneration.
+This is in both animals and brain cells studied in vitro.
+These signaling pathways, once activated by cannabinoid molecules binding to the cannabinoid receptors, encourage NPCs to grow and divide.
+Scientists call this process “proliferation.”

-However, the practical use of cannabis for encouraging neural regeneration is going to be limited by the psychoactive side effects of activating the CB1 receptor by THC.
-Some researchers are examining other ways of manipulating the endocannabinoid system to encourage neurogenesis by administering drugs that prevent endocannabinoids from being broken down in the brain.
-This would increase the numbers of endocannabinoids present in the brain and exert proliferative effects while limiting any undesirable psychoactive effects.
+Some researchers work around this by examining other ways to manipulate the endocannabinoid system in order to encourage neurogenesis.
+Their work involves administering drugs to prevent endocannabinoids from breaking down in the brain.
+This increases the numbers of endocannabinoids present in the brain and increases proliferative effects while also limiting any undesirable psychoactive effects.